shaleen-wonder-ent/user-guides/AMPLS-Multi-Region-without-DNS-Resolver-Flow.md

-# Multi-Region Azure Monitor Use Cases
+# Multi-Region Azure Monitor (Without DNS Resolver) Use Cases

 This document explains how data travels in the multi-region Azure Monitor setup **without DNS Resolver**, using simple English.